laminlabs/lamin-blog/docs/spatialdata.md

 ```

 Once saved, a **Vitessce** button appears next to the artifact on LaminHub, enabling collaborators to explore the dataset interactively.
-When viewed, it looks something like:
+The resulting interactive dashboard allows collaborators to explore the spatial context alongside molecular features directly in the browser:

 <div style="text-align: center">
 <img width="800" src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/0AMvLfVX9VXVbhUf0000.png">
 </div>

-You can also try it out [here](https://lamin.ai/laminlabs/lamindata/artifact/8sPWscz3SICG1D8t0000).
+You can explore such a dashboard [here](https://lamin.ai/laminlabs/lamindata/artifact/8sPWscz3SICG1D8t0000).
 For a full walkthrough, see the [Vitessce: SpatialData guide](https://docs.lamin.ai/vitessce2).

 ## Training ML models on spatial data